dais-ita/dais-ita.github.io/dais/showcase/awards.md

 permalink: /awards/
 title: "UK DAIS Awards"
 ---
+The following were selected by DAIS leaders across the five year program from key achievements nominated by TALs across eight different categories core to the DAIS values and mission.

 ## Cross National Collaboration
 - Adaptive Federated Learning in Resource Constrained Edge Computing Systems
 - Interpretability of Deep Learning Models: A Survey of Results